alastria/blockscout/docker-compose/README.md

 - one for the database.
 Postgres 13.x, which will be available at port 7432 on localhost
 - and the BlockScout explorer at http://localhost:4000

+## Configs for Alastria networks
+This branch contains built-in configs for Alastria networks, in which case the image needs to be build:
+- Alastria Red B: `docker-compose -f docker-compose-redb.yml up --build -d`

+Don't forget to put the NODE_IP in the compose file.
+Two Docker containers will be run:
+- one for the database.
+Postgres 13.6, which will be available at port 7432 on localhost
+- and the BlockScout explorer at http://localhost

 ## Configs for different Ethereum clients
 Also, the repo contains built-in configs for different clients without need to build the image
 - Ganache: `docker-compose -f docker-compose-no-build-ganache.yml up -d`